 - Substitution and Translation

 Perl reference is simple but very powerful.
-In this part, you will have brief overview of Perl references.
-You will learn more about different types of Perl references and autovification concept.
-We will show you how to apply Perl references effectively in your program.
+In this part, you will learn how to create array reference, hash reference, anonymous reference and other kinds of references.
+You will also learn how to use Perl references effectively in your programs.

 A large program is divided into reusable units of code which are known as functions or subroutines.
-In this part, we will show you how to define a simple subroutine, pass parameters to subroutine by reference or value and pass array’s reference to subroutines.
+In this part, we will show you how to define your own subroutines, how to pass parameters to subroutine by references and values, and how to pass array reference to subroutines.

 - Passing parameters to subroutines by reference and value